jamesplease/react-state-context/README.md

 It also doesn't provide opinions on _how_ it should be used, so it can take some time to figure out an organized system for working with it.
 This is where **React State Context** comes in.

-React State Context is a small wrapper around Context that provides you with a small amount of structure.
+React State Context is a thin wrapper around Context that provides a small amount of structure.
 This structure helps reduce the boilerplate that you must write, and it also helps you to stay organized.

 ### Installation